SiteSprintSiteSprint

 What you're actually paying

-Most owners haven't audited their own stack in years, so the waste is worse than it feels.
+Most owners haven't audited their own stack in years.
 Small teams pay list price.
 They don't get volume discounts.
-Vendor pricing is deliberately structured to push small teams into higher tiers to unlock basic things like multi-factor authentication or permissions that don't embarrass you in front of your staff.
-And that's before anyone starts counting seats nobody actually logs into.
+Vendor pricing deliberately pushes small teams into higher tiers to unlock basics like MFA or permissions that don't embarrass you.
+And that's before anyone counts seats nobody actually logs into.

 Pendo's Feature Adoption Report found that 12% of features drive 80% of daily usage — meaning roughly 80% of features in the average software product are rarely or never used.
 Zylo's 2025 SaaS Management Index reports 53% of licenses go unused or underused each month, averaging $21M in wasted annual spend per organization.